swvincent/dsub/README.md

 dsub targets .NET Framework 4.7 / C# 7.0.
 As a result, it's compatible with Windows 7, 8.1 and 10.

 If you need compatibility with older versions of Windows, you can use [dsub version 1.5](https://github.com/swvincent/dsub/releases/tag/v1.5) which targets .NET Framework 4.0.
+It's a little messier under the hood but is functionally the same as the current release.

 ## Example Application